Warren County, North Carolina: Demographics

+With Warren County, the black population is concentrated in areas near 13 pre-Civil War plantation sites.
+Haliwa-Saponi Native Americans reside primarily in the southeastern portions of the county proximate to the Halifax County communities of Hollister and Essex.
+White residents are concentrated in Warrenton and in waterfront areas along the county's two large reservoirs.

 2020 census

-As of the 2020 United States census, there were 18,642 people, 7,786 households, and 4,589 families residing in the county.
+As of the 2020 census, there were 18,642 people, 7,786 households, and 4,589 families residing in the county.

+The county's population declined between the 2010 and 2020 censuses.

 2010 census

-As of the 2010 United States Census, there were 20,972 people living in the county.
+At the 2010 census, there were 20,972 people living in the county.
 52.3% were Black or African American, 38.8% White, 5.0% Native American, 0.2% Asian, 2.0% of some other race and 1.6% of two or more races.
 3.3% were Hispanic or Latino (of any race).